patchy-blatchy/.bashrc/README.md

 ## Prompt

 1. Do all changes in file .bash_profile.
 Also you can change your .bashrc, but in this case it won't run changes automatically.
-To run changes in .bashrc execute this line  source ~/.bashrc
+To run changes in .bashrc execute this line <pre><code>source ~/.bashrc</code></pre>
 ```
 export PS1="\W \$"
 ```